West Coast Main Line route modernisation

-The West Coast Main Line is a key strategic railway line in the United Kingdom.
-It links the cities of London, Glasgow, Birmingham, Liverpool, Manchester, Preston, Lancaster and Carlisle.
-Virgin Trains took on the franchise to run train services on the routes in 1997 and as part of the agreement wanted an upgrade to the railway line to allow for faster more frequent trains to grow the business.
-On 23 December 1994 the feasibility study was published.
+The West Coast Main Line (WCML) is a key strategic railway line in Great Britain.
+It links the cities of London, Birmingham, Liverpool, Manchester, Preston, Lancaster, Carlisle, Edinburgh and Glasgow.
+Virgin Trains took on the franchise to operate services on the routes in 1997 and, as part of the agreement, wanted an upgrade to the railway line to allow for faster more frequent trains to grow the business.
+On 23 December 1994, the feasibility study was published.
 The upgrade started in 1998 and was completed in 2009.
 It came under parliamentary and media scrutiny because of cost and schedule overruns.
-Further improvements such as the Norton Bridge rail flyover were completed after these dates.
-The project is sometimes given the acronym WCRM – West Coast Route Modernisation.
+Further improvements such as the Norton Bridge railway flyover were completed after these dates.
+The project is sometimes given the acronym WCRM (West Coast Route Modernisation).

 Previous modernisations

-In the middle of the 20th century the line was upgraded substantially as part of the 1955 Modernisation Plan.
+In the middle of the 20th century, the line was upgraded substantially as part of the 1955 Modernisation Plan.
 Further electrification was discussed in 1968.

-The line north of Crewe was modernised by further electrification from Weaver Junction to Glasgow in the 1970s.
-Some innovative electrical engineering technology was used on the project including lighter catenary and extensive use of headspans.
+The line north of was modernised by further electrification from Weaver Junction to in the early 1970s.
+Some innovative electrical engineering technology was used on the project, including lighter catenary and extensive use of headspans.
 Substantial new signalling also took place in this timeframe.

-The Advanced Passenger Train concept was in effect a part of that upgrade.
-It relied on tilting trains to increase speed on the route rather than major civil engineering interventions.
+The Advanced Passenger Train concept was, in effect, a part of that upgrade.
+It relied on tilting trains to increase speed on the route, rather than making major civil engineering interventions.

 Post-privatisation modernisation

-The late 20th and early 21st century modernisation began without public sector involvement but with Railtrack.
-However, the Strategic Rail Authority was concerned about cost overruns.
-Railtrack asked the government for more money to complete the project but the Labour Party Secretary of State for Transport Stephen Byers put the company into liquidation.
-This and other problems with this project and its cost and time overruns, is usually considered the cause of the liquidation of Railtrack.
-In 2002 Bechtel was invited to join the project.
-The upgrade went substantially over budget.
-Regular updates were then conducted by various UK Parliament departments.
-The Strategic Rail Authority published a document in June 2003 which re-examined and clarified many of the assumptions and specified the direction and scope of the whole project.
+The late 20th and early 21st century modernisation was commenced by Railtrack and without public sector involvement; however, the Strategic Rail Authority was concerned about cost overruns.
+Railtrack asked the government for more money to complete the project, but the Labour Party's Secretary of State for Transport, Stephen Byers, put the company into liquidation instead.
+These problems with its cost and time overruns, along with other issues, are usually considered to be the causes of the liquidation of Railtrack.

+In 2002, Bechtel was invited to join the project.
+The upgrade went substantially over budget; regular updates were then conducted by several government departments.
+The Strategic Rail Authority published a document in June 2003, which re-examined and clarified many of the assumptions to specify the direction and scope of the whole project.